masa08/flutter_with_ddd/english_text.md

 ## Today's topic
 So, Today's topic is flutter with DDD.
-I began to learn about flutter with ddd two month ago.
+I started learning about flutter and DDD two month ago.
-Today, I would like to show my knowledge I got in two month.
+Today, I would like to share my knowledge with you.

+[TODO][低]目次

 ## What's Flutter
 At first, What is flutter.

-In official site, There is sentence,
+The official site defines as follows:

 "Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase"

-it means flutter is toolkit for making native app.
+It means that flutter is toolkit for making native app.

-the merit of using flutter are
+The benefits of using flutter are
 - fast development, for example, you can use hot reload
 - expressive, beautiful UI
 - native performance

 ## What's Dart
-so, next, what's dart.
+So, next, what's dart.

-in official site. there is sentence
+The official site defines as follows:
 "Dart is client-optimized language for performance fast apps on any platform."

-the merit of using dart are
+The benefits of using dart are
 - optimize for UI
 - productive development
 - fast on all platforms
 - OOP like JS

-if you use dart with flutter, you can make native apps fastly. today's topic is DDD, so if you want to know about dart and flutter, let's visit official site. it's very undarstandable.
+If you use dart with flutter, you can make native apps fastly.

+Today's topic is DDD, so if you want to know about dart and flutter more, let's visit official site.
+It's very easy to understand.

 ## How to develop with Flutter
-initial directory like this.
+Initial directory looks like this.
-we write code in lib directory mainly. in this directory, you can make directory and files freely. when using ddd, you should make them in this directory.
+We mainly write codes in lib directory.
+In this directory, you can make directory and files freely. you should make structure of ddd in this directory.

-when you compile files, you can use app in ios, android, web.
+When you compile files, you can use app in ios, android, web browser.

 ## what' ddd
-DDD is the process to design software with Object oriented programming. it is almost Object oriented design. there are a lot of concept like this.
+DDD is the process to design software with Object oriented programming.

-and we can choose architecture from these architecture.

-and I think architecture easy to use for begineer is onionarchitecture
+I think it is almost Object oriented design.
+There are a lot of concept like this.

+We can choose architecture when I use DDD.

+This project, I chose onion architecture.

 because
 - simple directory architecture for begineer
 - a lot of useful infomation on website

-this is onion architecture
+This image shows how onion architecture works.
-domain is center
-presentation, infrastructure depends application, and application depends domain. it's unidirectional.
+Domain is center, and presentation, infrastructure depends on application, and application depends on domain. it's unidirectional.

 ## Directory structure
-in my flutter project, directory structure like this.
+In my flutter project, directory structure looks like this.
 I would like to introduce this structure.

-call flow from presentation
+Call flow begin from presentation like this image.
-ui calls notifier
+Ui calls notifier
-and notifier calls application service and application service calls domain service and domain service calls repository
+notifier calls application service application service calls domain service domain service calls repository

+Data flow begin from concrete databases like this image.
+[WIP]
-data flow from sqlight and firebase infrastructure implements repository and called by domain service
+Infrastructure implements repository and called by domain service

-lets see this in detail
+Let's see this architecture in detail.

-at first application
+At first application directory.
-there are two directory
+There are two directory
+[WIP]
-dto is making data object for ui service is usecase
+Dto is making data object for ui.
+Service is usecase.

-domain
+Second domain directory.
-there are two directory
+There are two directory.
+[WIP]
-model includes entity, repository and value object service is domain service
+Model includes entity, repository and value object.
+Service is domain service.

-infrastructure
+Third infrastructure directory.
-there are three directory
+There are three directory.
-getit for di container, make repository object as singleton repository is detail repository implementation sqflight is setting swlight database
+Getit is for di container and make repository as singleton object.
+Repository is detail repository implementation Sqflight is setting database for sqlite.

-presentation
+Last presentation diretory.
-there are two directory
+There are two directory
-notifier is for managing state directory ui is view directory with atomic design
+Notifier is for managing state with provider pattern.
+Ui is for view directory with atomic design.

 ## Pros and Cons
+At last, I would like to share Pros and Cons.

+Pros is as follows:
+- Responsibility becomes clear
+  - it is easy to understand directory structure and codes

+Cons is as follows:
+- It consumes time and energy to design
+- DDD(= OOP) knowledge is required

 ## thank you
-This is all for my presentation. thank you.
+This is all for my presentation.
+Thank you.